The challenges of selling GPU power for Rendering or AI workloads

 By addressing these challenges and considerations, you can successfully pivot a GPU mining rig into a rendering business and make the most of your existing hardware investment.

-In our experience we have not found that most GPU miners do not have a competitive edge in addressing the rendering, AI & machine learning markets.
-The few we know of who have, have addressed the above challenges years ahead of the Merge – scaling their operation with the capital and personnel to address the additional demands of client acquisition and management, securing performance hardware & investing in the infrastructure upgrade.
+In our experience working with hundreds of miners, we have found that most GPU miners do not have a competitive edge in addressing the rendering, AI & machine learning markets.
+The few we know who have successfully pivoted from GPU mining to establishing an AI data center have addressed the above challenges, typically years ahead of the Merge – scaling their operation with the capital and personnel to address the additional demands of client acquisition and management, securing performance hardware & investing in the infrastructure upgrade.

 Get Offer